ricardodejuan/grpc-kubernetes/README.md

 	$ ./clean.sh
 	```

-9. Get a new API KEY for Microservice 2 [Click](http://imdb.wemakesites.net/#anhcor-authentication)
+9. Get a new API KEY for Microservice 2 [Click Here](http://imdb.wemakesites.net/#anhcor-authentication)

 	Set the new API KEY to `microservice2/catalogMicroservice.js file